SMUnlimited/AMAI/README.md

 *You may need to run as an administrator if you have issues with maps not displaying any teams.

-# Build Requirements for Electron
+## Build Requirements for Electron
--node 14 or greater...
+- node 14 or greater...
--npm 6 or greater...
+- npm 6 or greater...
--angular-cli 14 or greater...
+- angular-cli 14 or greater...

-# Running electron locally:
+## Running electron locally:
--Go to the Electron folder inside the project and open the IDE of your choice.
+- Go to the Electron folder inside the project and open the IDE of your choice.
--first run `npm i` to install project dependencies -run `npm start` to open in development environment
+- first run `npm i` to install project dependencies
+- run `npm start` to open in development environment

-# Deploying the Electron Installer:
+## Deploying the Electron Installer:

--run `npm run electron:build` inside Electron folder -zip the contents of the release/win-unpacked folder and deploy this zipped file
+- run `npm run electron:build` inside Electron folder
+- zip the contents of the release/win-unpacked folder and deploy this zipped file

-## Notes about Electron Installer build process:
+### Notes about Electron Installer build process:
--I'm working on doing the zip mentioned above in an automated way.
+- I'm working on doing the zip mentioned above in an automated way.
--The build process creates the executable for the current operating system only.
+- The build process creates the executable for the current operating system only.
 To create other executables, the process must be run on the corresponding operating system.
--I will be working on the possibility of building the linux executable on windows.
+- I will be working on the possibility of building the linux executable on windows.
--The only features available at the moment are to install AMAI in directories and in a specific map.
-I'm working on compiling, etc.

 ## TFT Build
 - Run/double click *makeTFT.bat* to create the standard scripts for the AI.